Glossary hero image

 2. Supports Brain Function

-• Antioxidants from fruits, vegetables, and omega-3s from fish help reduce cognitive decline and lower risk of Alzheimer's disease.
+• Antioxidants from fruits, vegetables, and omega-3s from fish help reduce cognitive decline and lower the risk of Alzheimer's disease.

 3. Reduces Inflammation